Ella36/twitch-compilation-from-cluster/README.md

 https://ottverse.com/3-easy-ways-to-concatenate-mp4-files-using-ffmpeg/

 Workflow
+1. Input cluster to be selected
 1. Gather links clips
     manually gather links to a .txt file
-1. Download links (mp4)2a.
-Fix file names youtube-dl call from python or bash
+1. Download links (mp4)
-1. Fix file names
+    Format file names, add statistic data
+    youtube-dl
+1. (optional) Add text overlay with title, creator
 1. Merge mp4
     See below.
-Bash or python.
-File names can be tricky
+Bash or python
-1. Upload mp4 to youtube/media something maybe
+1. Upload mp4 to youtube/media

 Repeat for as many

-# Collecting download mp4

-# Merging mp4 files
-Method2 prefered
+## Clips
+database
+    records should contain:
+        title, creator, date, link
+        link is unique identifier
+    clip added to a compilation bool

+config file
+    clusters
+        names of creator
+        perhaps with weigth for clip selection = total amount of followers

 ## Method1
 Slow re-encode mp4 then concatenate